-This environment variable for the Preand Post-exec script is a Data Protector unique identification of any session, including preview sessions.
-The session key is not recorded in the database, and it is used for specifying options for the omnimnt, omnistat and omniabort CLI commands.
+This environment variable for the pre-exec and post-exec script is a Data Protector unique identification of any session, including preview sessions.
+The session key is not recorded in the database, and it is used for specifying options for the omnimnt, omnistat, and omniabort commands.

+shadow copy

-shadow copy (MS VSS specific term) A volume that represents a duplicate of the original volume at a certain point in time.
+(Microsoft VSS specific term) A volume that represents a duplicate of the original volume at a certain point in time.
 The data is then backed up from the shadow copy and not from the original volume.
-The original volume continues to changes as the backup process continues, but the shadow copy of the volume remains constant.
-See also Microsoft Volume Shadow Copy service.
+The original volume continues to change as the backup process continues, but the shadow copy of the volume remains constant.

+See also Microsoft Volume Shadow Copy Service and replica.

-shadow copy provider (MS VSS specific term)
+shadow copy provider

-An entity that performs the work on creating and representing the volume shadow copies.
+(Microsoft VSS specific term) An entity that performs the work on creating and representing the volume shadow copies.
 Providers own the shadow copy data and expose the shadow copies.
 Providers can be software (for example, system providers) or hardware (local disks, disk arrays).
 See also shadow copy.

-shadow copy set (MS VSS specific term) A collection of shadow copies created at the same point in time.
-See also shadow copy.
+shadow copy set

+(Microsoft VSS specific term) A collection of shadow copies created at the same point in time.

+See also shadow copy and replica set.